If the U.S. strikes Iran, what might happen next?

 Trump to Chuck Todd on Iran strikes: 'No planes were in the air'June 21, 201901:18

-But analysts say Iran's capacity to inflict pain on the U.S. and its allies is much greater than in the 1980s, the last time the U.S. and Iran engaged in open military conflict, experts say.
+But analysts say Iran's capacity to inflict pain on the U.S. and its allies is much greater than in the 1980s, experts say.

 The U.S., of course, could inflict massive damage on Iran.
 American forces could obliterate Iran's entire navy in two days, according to a recent Pentagon analysis, described by multiple U.S. officials.
 But Iran's clerical regime, which cares most about its survival, may respond to that in unpredictable ways.